mspass-team/mspass/docs/source/getting_started/deploy_mspass_on_HPC.rst

 they enable are the followings:

 - *db* creates and manages the MongoDB server
-- *scheduler* is the dask or spark manager that controls data flow to and from
+- *scheduler* is the dask or spark manager that controls data flow to and from workers
 - *worker* task that do all the computational task.
 - *frontend* is the jupyter notebook server, which means it also is the home of the master python script that drives your workflow.